High Variance vs Low Variance Slots — What the Labels Mean

 Low Variance

-Low-variance slots return small amounts regularly.
-As a result, your balance tends to stay close to your starting point for longer.
-Sessions rarely swing hard in either direction.
-On top of that, base-game wins carry a bigger share of the total return.
-So you don’t depend as heavily on triggering bonus features.
+Low-variance slots return small amounts regularly, so your balance tends to stay close to its starting point for longer.
+Sessions rarely swing hard in either direction, and base-game wins carry a bigger share of the total return.
+You don’t depend as heavily on triggering bonus features.

-These games work well for players who prefer longer sessions with steadier results.
-The trade-off, however, is that each win tends to be smaller.
-The payout ceiling is also typically lower than in high-variance games.
+These games suit players who prefer longer sessions with steadier results.
+The trade-off is that each win tends to be smaller, and the payout ceiling is usually lower than in high-variance games.

 Medium Variance

 Medium-variance slots sit between the two ends.
-You’ll notice bigger balance swings than with low-variance games.
-However, dry spells are shorter and less harsh than with high-variance titles.
-In addition, the return splits more evenly between base-game wins and bonus features.
+Balance swings are bigger than with low-variance games, but dry spells are shorter and less harsh than with high-variance titles.
+The return splits more evenly between base-game wins and bonus features.

-Because of this balance, medium variance appeals to the widest range of players.
-In fact, most standard video slots fall into this bracket.
+That balance is why medium variance appeals to the widest range of players.
+Most standard video slots fall into this bracket.

 High Variance

-High-variance slots pay out the least often.
-Yet when they do, each win tends to be much larger.
-Most of the game’s total return sits inside bonus rounds — especially free spins with multiplier mechanics.
+High-variance slots pay out the least often, but each win tends to be much larger.
+Most of the game’s total return sits inside bonus rounds, especially free spins with multiplier mechanics.
 During base play, you can go through long stretches without anything coming back.

-As a result, these games suit players who are comfortable waiting through long dry spells for higher returns per winning event.
-The majority of Megaways slots fall into this category.
-So do many modern feature-heavy video slots.
+These games suit players who are comfortable waiting through long dry spells for higher returns per winning event.
+Most Megaways slots fall into this category, as do many modern feature-heavy video slots.

 Examples: Dead or Alive (NetEnt), Book of Dead (Play’n GO), and Bonanza Megaways (Big Time Gaming).
 All three are high variance, with most of their return packed into the free spins round.